Hybrid Broadcast Broadband TV: Estonia

 In Estonia HbbTV was adopted on March 10, 2015.

 Finland

 In Finland the national HDTV Forum has adopted the NorDig Unified Specification for Hybrid Services.
 The members of HDTV Forum see the HbbTV specification having a wide market acceptance supporting wide range of TV applications and new hybrid services.
 HbbTV services have been on air in Finland since March 2013 in the nationwide terrestrial TV network.
-Current services include 'red button' services and an enhanced programme guide application.
+Current services include "red button" services and an enhanced programme guide application.
 Several broadcasters in Finland use the HbbTV platform.
 Those are Yle Nelonen Media and MTV.

 France

 In France, the government-owned public broadcaster, France Télévisions selected HbbTV for its interactive news, sports and weather service, and plans to add catch-up TV and social media sharing capability.
-International French news channel France 24 has announced that it will launch an HbbTV interactive news service in 2012 via the Astra 19.2°E satellites, with support from Orange and SES.
+International French news channel France 24 announced that it would launch an HbbTV interactive news service in 2012 via the Astra 19.2°E satellites, with support from Orange and SES.